-1. Register for a full-time program and receive I-20 from IIE Hawaii.
+Register for a full-time program and receive I-20 from IIE Hawaii.

-- Submit SEVIS fee payment to DHS by using Form I-901 (www.fmjfee.com) either electronically in time to allow DHS to process payment at least 3 business days prior to visa interview.
+- Submit SEVIS fee payment to DHS by using Form I-901 (Paying the I-901 SEVIS Fee | Study in the States (dhs.gov)) in time to allow DHS to process payment at least 3 business days prior to visa interview.
 Fee will NOT be payable at the consulate. - 3.
-Printout of SEVIS fee receipt to submit with visa application. - Make visa appointment with U.S. Embassy/ Consulate abroad using the SEVIS number, which begins with the letter 'N' in the upper right hand corner of the I-20 or DS-2019. - 5.
-Receive F-1 visa stamp in passport from U.S. Embassy/Consulate. - 6.
+Printout of SEVIS fee receipt to submit with visa application. - Make visa appointment with U.S. Embassy/ Consulate abroad using the SEVIS number, which begins with the letter 'N' in the upper right hand corner of the I-20 or DS-2019. - Receive F-1 visa stamp in passport from U.S. Embassy/Consulate. - 6.
 Use the I-20 to enter U.S. up to 30 days PRIOR to the report date indicated on I-20. - 7.
 Report to IIE to validate program (no later than 30 days AFTER the I-20 or report date).